Dental Crowns Indianapolis, IN

 Do you have severely stained teeth?
-Maybe you want to strengthen a weak tooth.
-Dr. Ben Ahlbrecht provides dental crowns in Indianapolis, IN.
-Tooth crowns are one of the restorative dentistry treatments Dr. Ahlbrecht provides to the public.
-He uses dental crowns at North Meridian Dental Excellence to address damaged, misshapen, or discolored teeth.
+Maybe you want to strengthen a weak tooth after a root canal.
+Dr. Ben Ahlbrecht offers dental crowns in Indianapolis, IN, as a restorative dental treatment.
+He uses dental crowns to address damaged, misshapen, worn-down, and discolored teeth.

 A dental crown is a fixed dental restoration.
 It will cover the entire tooth like a cap.
 Your dentist will permanently bond it into place after preparing the tooth.
 To prepare the tooth, the dentist will numb the area around the tooth.
 Then, he will remove any old crowns, fillings, decay, or damage from the tooth.
 He will significantly reduce the size of the tooth, leaving behind enough to secure the crown.

-Your dentist can make a dental crown from sturdy porcelain ceramic material.
-It will strengthen weak teeth and blend in with your remaining natural teeth.
+Dr. Ben Ahlbrecht can make a dental crown from sturdy porcelain ceramic material.
+Our same-day crowns strengthen weak teeth and blend in with your other teeth.
 Dental crowns are custom fit to each patient.
-We can typically complete yours in one visit using CEREC technology.
-Dr. Ahlbrecht also places traditional ceramic and gold crowns depending on your needs and aesthetic goals.

 CEREC Same-day Dentistry For Tooth Crowns